ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 {{site.data.keyword.cloud_notm}} plans to publish guidance for upgrading your existing instance to vSphere 7.0 in a future VMware Solutions release.
 However, an upgrade cannot be supported for all hardware combinations, will not accomplish a migration from NSX-V to NSX-T, and will enable only limited VMware Solutions capabilities at the vSphere 7.0 level.

 Instead, {{site.data.keyword.cloud_notm}} recommends that you deploy a new vSphere 7.0 instance and migrate your current network topology and workload to the new instance.
-For more information about assistance with your network and workload migration, see [VMware HCX updates](#relnotes_v40-services-HCX).

 Migrating your workload to a new instance is especially recommended if you want to perform a hardware refresh, if you want to migrate from NSX–V to NSX–T, or if you want to migrate your existing NSX–T topology with separate management and workload clusters to a converged topology.